-Cotton is essential to our business.
+Cotton is one of the most important fibers for Gap Inc., representing 61 percent of Gap Inc.’s fiber consumption across all brands.
 As one of the world’s leading apparel brands, we use a significant amount of the global cotton supply.
 Cotton cultivation requires large amounts of land, human labor, machinery, pest- and weed control measures, and it is also water-intensive.
 Cotton is also an important crop for the economy, supporting the livelihoods of 250 million people, many of whom are women.

 As a result of this work, our current policies prohibit suppliers from using cotton originating from Uzbekistan, Turkmenistan, and Xinjiang in our products.
 We recognize that these risk assessments also require supporting enforcement processes, which can include country of origin declarations from suppliers, the utilization of fiber-tracing technologies, and the collection of various documents that provide visibility into the flow of cotton and other materials that may enter our supply chain.
 We are utilizing several technologies and partnerships to help us evolve and mature our approach to enforcing our standards on cotton.